Quality Counts California

 QRIS :: San Francisco Quality Connections

-Through Quality Connections, First 5 San Francisco is working to ensure that all early learning settings are guided and supported in their quality improvement efforts.
-Quality Connections helps define and measure specific quality indicators for participating early learning programs, aligned to state Quality Rating and Improvement System (QRIS) standards.
-Through this rating process, Quality Connections and early learning programs are able to target quality improvement efforts in the areas that will most benefit them.
+Through Quality Connections, the San Francisco Department of Early Childhood is working to ensure that all early learning settings are guided and supported in their quality improvement efforts.
+Quality Connections helps define and measure specific quality indicators for participating early learning programs that are aligned to state Quality Rating and Improvement System (QRIS) standards.
+Through this process, Quality Connections and early learning programs are able to target quality improvement efforts in the areas that will most benefit them.

-Quality Connections partnerships provide training, technical assistance, and coaching to support early educators’ reflection on strengths and challenges, and focus on areas that will systematically improve quality.
+Quality Connections partnerships provide training, technical assistance, and coaching to support early educators‚and reflect on strengths and challenges and focus on areas that will systematically improve quality.

-San Francisco has a unique history of supporting high-quality early care and education through local funding and through initiatives such as Preschool for All and Early Learning Scholarships.
-All city-funded early education programs participate in quality rating and assessment, training, and education supports through Quality Connections.
-In total, Quality Connections provides these services to more than 150 child care centers and more than 250 family child care homes/educators throughout San Francisco.
+San Francisco has a unique history of supporting high-quality early care and education through local funding and initiatives such as Early Learning for All.
+All city-funded early education programs participate in training and workforce retention support through Quality Connections.
+CA State Preschool Programs (CSPP) participate in professional development, workforce retention, QRIS rating, and assessment.
+Quality Connections provides these services to more than 181 child care centers and more than 300 family child care homes/educators throughout San Francisco.

 contact